 Pathfinder has brought reproductive health care to tens of millions of people in more than 120 countries in Africa, Asia, the Near East, Latin America, and Europe.
-Today, our 1,000-plus employees work alongside hundreds of local partner organizations, helping implement projects that address a wide range of sexual and reproductive health issues. .
+Today, our 1,000-plus employees work alongside hundreds of local partner organizations, helping implement projects that address a wide range of sexual and reproductive health issues.

 Pathfinder is laying the groundwork to address the great need for contraception and sexual and reproductive health services in West Africa, a region with some of the lowest contraceptive prevalence rates and highest maternal mortality in Africa.

 PAST PROJECT: Pathfinder's university-based program addressed the social, reproductive health, and informational needs of young people through the recruitment and training of a network of university-based peer counselors.

-The project's goal was to build a team of peer educator's capacity to respond to adolescent and youth sexual and reproductive health issues, through improved referral networks to the youth corners and provision of information to their peers.
+PAST PROJECT: This one-year project worked to build a team of peer educator's capacity to respond to adolescent and youth sexual and reproductive health issues, through improved referral networks to the youth corners and provision of information to their peers.

-The program goal is to promote the adoption of safe sex practices while increasing access to quality integrated, youth-friendly sexual and reproductive health services.
+In South Africa, Pathfinder promotes the adoption of safe sex practices while increasing access to quality, integrated, and youth-friendly sexual and reproductive health services.

-This project formed an integrated package of youth friendly family planning, reproductive health, and child survival services through quality service delivery at outreach, satellite, and static health facilities and peer education programs.
+PAST PROJECT: From 2011-2013, this project formed an integrated package of youth friendly family planning, reproductive health, and child survival services through quality service delivery at outreach, satellite, and static health facilities and peer education programs.